hapax/hapax.github.io/assets/psychology-time.md

 An infinite tower of demiurges creating and destroying one another may be absurd, but the related convictions that *I am experiencing right now*, and that *change is real*, are not.
+How can we explain these in the framework of four-dimensionalism?
+I think we need to return to the question of what identity is.

+#### Identity and mental states

 ## References